42Lines/wicket-source/readme.md

-Wicket-Source provides click-through from browser HTML back to the original Wicket components.
+Wicket-Source speeds up wicket development by providing click-through from browser HTML back to the original Wicket components in your source.

 ## Features